AmeriCorps is at risk.

 Dear friends,

-As many of you are aware, the Department of Government Efficiency (DOGE) recently arrived at AmeriCorps and started making drastic cuts.
-As reported by several news outlets – including The Associated Press, The Washington Post, and The New York Times – a majority of AmeriCorps’ federal staff were placed on paid administrative leave and two programs – AmeriCorps NCCC and FEMA Corps – were effectively dissolved.
-There is deep concern about the possibility of additional cuts.
+The Department of Government Efficiency (DOGE) arrived at AmeriCorps this past spring and started making drastic cuts.
+As reported by several news outlets – including The Associated Press, The Washington Post, and The New York Times – a majority of AmeriCorps’ federal staff were placed on paid administrative leave (and eventually let go) and two programs – AmeriCorps NCCC and FEMA Corps – were effectively deactivated.
+There were nearly $400 million in grants terminated, impacting more than 32,000 AmeriCorps positions.
+Within The Corps Network’s membership, we believe more than 30 organizations and over 1,700 AmeriCorps positions were directly affected.

 The Corps Network has been an AmeriCorps National Direct grantee for 25 years, passing funds to our member organizations to do important local work.
 Well over half of the 150 member organizations of The Corps Network receive AmeriCorps funding from their state commissions, The Corps Network, or directly from AmeriCorps.
 Of our 150 members, a third enroll at least 50% of their Corpsmembers in AmeriCorps.
-These organizations would be at major risk of having to drastically downsize or shut their doors entirely if AmeriCorps grants are rescinded.

 The member organizations of The Corps Network use AmeriCorps support to annually engage thousands of young adults in education and workforce development.
 These AmeriCorps members do disaster response and readiness work and projects that improve our infrastructure, environment, and public lands.
 Last year alone, Corpsmembers planted more than 884,000 trees, built or improved over 19,000 miles of trail, and treated nearly 97,000 acres of hazardous fire fuels.
 AmeriCorps members played a huge role in these outcomes.
-We know AmeriCorps is effective and efficient – return on investment studies demonstrate that Conservation Corps can yield more than $100 in outcomes for every $1 invested.
+We know AmeriCorps is effective and efficient – return on investment studies demonstrate that Conservation Corps can yield more than $35 in outcomes for every $1 invested.

 We urgently need as many voices as possible reaching out to members of Congress and sending a strong message about the need to protect AmeriCorps funding.
 Please help us.